cryptostorage/cryptostorage.com/README.md

 - Ubiq
 - BIP39

-# ⚠ First Release
+# ⚠ Beta Release
-This is the first release of this software.
+This software is in beta.
 It should not be used with signficant amounts until it is reviewed by the community.

 # Using this Tool as Securely as Possible